-If you visit the temple of Borobudur, you should also visit Prambanan.
+The Prambanan temple complex is near the Buddhist temple of Borobudur, and both these complexes have a remarkably similar history.
 These two temples have a lot in common, their structure as well as their rediscovery.
 They were built around the same time, and then abandoned, potentially due to a volcanic eruption.

 Prambanan’s history is quite similar to that of Borobudur, though these temples weren’t discovered until 1893.
 When they started excavating, they discovered the central square.